AbdurRehman712/laravel-secure-admin-framework/FRESH_INSTALLATION_GUIDE.md

 ### Issue 3: "SQLSTATE[42S02]: Base table or view not found"
 **Cause**: Application tries to access database tables that haven't been created yet.

+### Issue 4: "Unable to locate a class or view for component [filament-panels::form.actions]"
+**Cause**: View caching conflicts with Filament components during installation.

 ## ✅ Solutions Implemented

 The framework now includes several fixes: